KittyGiraudel/site/_posts/2013-07-08-digging-into-my-slides-sass.md

 ## What is Sass?

-I'll skip the part where I introduce myself, I don't think it has much point here.
-Instead, I'll go straight to the introduction to explain what is a CSS preprocessor.
+I’ll skip the part where I introduce myself, I don’t think it has much point here.
+Instead, I’ll go straight to the introduction to explain what is a CSS preprocessor.

 Sass -and pretty much any preprocessor- is a program aiming at extending a language in order to provide further features or a simplified syntax (or both).
-You can think of Sass as an extension of CSS; it adds to CSS what CSS doesn't have and what CSS needs (or might need).
+You can think of Sass as an extension of CSS; it adds to CSS what CSS doesn’t have and what CSS needs (or might need).

 Among other things, Sass can be very useful for:

-- **Variables**: it's been a while since we first asked for variables in CSS.
-They'll come native some day but meanwhile, we have to rely on CSS preprocessors.
+- **Variables**: it’s been a while since we first asked for variables in CSS.
+They’ll come native some day but meanwhile, we have to rely on CSS preprocessors.
 - **Nesting**: it is the ability to nest rules within each others to create expanded CSS selectors.
 Can be very interesting to avoid code repetition.
 Remember the [inception rule though](http://thesassway.com/beginner/the-inception-rule).
-- **Functions**: I don't think functions deserve an explanation.
+- **Functions**: I don’t think functions deserve an explanation.
 Give it parameters, it returns a result you can store in a variable or use as a value.
 - **Mixins**: same as functions except it outputs code instead of returning a result.
 Very useful to output chuncks of code depending on some parameters (mixin arguments).
 - **Color functions**: every preprocessor nowadays comes with a bunch of functions to ease color management (lighten, darken, transparentize, mix, complementary…).
 Very cool to avoid repeated back-and-forths between the IDE and Photoshop and having 50 shades of grey when you only need one (see what I did there?).
 Also easier to read than hexadecimal in my opinion.
 - **File concatenation**: we often want to split our large stylesheets into several smaller ones but doing so increases the number of HTTP requests, thus the time the page need to load.
 Sass makes this possible: multiple files in development environment, one single file compressed in production.
-- And it's also very cool for a bunch of other things like responsive web design, modular architecture, calculations, namespaces, and so much more…
+- And it’s also very cool for a bunch of other things like responsive web design, modular architecture, calculations, namespaces, and so much more…

 All of this is awesome.
-But when you just get started with Sass, you don't really know what to do.
-So you declare a couple of variables, maybe make a mixin or two that you don't really need and that's pretty much it.
+But when you just get started with Sass, you don’t really know what to do.
+So you declare a couple of variables, maybe make a mixin or two that you don’t really need and that’s pretty much it.

 My talk aimed at giving some hints to get started with Sass, along with a collection of usecases and code snippets to show how to push stylesheets to an upper level.